SunStarSys/www/content/clients/browardschools.md

 Title: Broward Schools
 Keywords: BCPS,Broward County Public Schools,Prevention,Child Safety

-My work with [Broward County Schools](http://www.browardschools.com) spanned a two year period in 2005-2006 as The Office of Prevention Programs' webmaster.
+My work with [Broward County Public Schools](http://www.browardschools.com) spanned a two year period in 2005-2006 as The Office of Prevention Programs' webmaster.
 I developed and maintained their site, working with their team to promote Child Safety as it relates to Broward County Public Schools.
 The tooling was based around